OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 (src: cricketarchive.com)

 The chart above shows that there is indeed an effect of Birth Quarter (BQ) on super-elite Test cricketers.
-But perhaps it is not a simple H1/H2* split.
-Q1 are under represented, Q4 are over represented and Q2 & Q3 are similar.
-(Nb.
-H1 represents those born in the first half of the year (Q1 & Q2) and H2 those born in the second half of the year (Q3 & Q4).)
+But perhaps it is not a simple H1/H2 split.
+H1 represents those born in the first half of the year Q1 & Q2 and H2 those born in the second half of the year Q3 & Q4.

-Nb.
-Within the 36 players there were 3 all rounders who were included as both batters and bowlers.
+We find Q4 are over represented, Q2 & Q3 are similar and Q1 are under represented.

-Player role also has a significant effect.
-Q4 were overrepresented with 62.5% of the 8* bowlers.
+Player role (batters v bowlers) also has a significant effect.
+Q4 were highly over represented with 62.5% of the 8* bowlers.
 Q1, Q2 & Q3 all had a single player.

 \* For out and out bowlers 4 of the 5 were Q4 and 1 was a Q3.
 The other bowlers were all rounders (1 Q1, 1 Q2 and 1 Q4).
+Please note that within the 36 players there were 3 all rounders who were included as both batters and bowlers.

 For batters Q4s are over represented but by a smaller margin.
-Q2 & Q3 are similar and Q1 under-represented.
+Q2 & Q3 are similar and Q1 under-represented (% Q1 16.1, Q2 25.8, Q3 25.8, Q4 32.3).

 **\
 Top 50 Test Batters by Career Runs**